RarelyCharlie/rarelycharlie.github.io/books.md

 # Psychotherapy

 The techniques of psychotherapy, which are mostly based on active listening but go much further.
 For interest only, especially for listeners considering future training to become therapists.
 Not intended to encourage listeners to play at being amateur therapists while they are volunteers at 7 Cups!

+#### Carl R. Rogers (1961) _On Becoming a Person: A Therapists View of Psychotherapy_

+Sets out the basis of client-centered therapy, which builds on active listening and extends it.
+Some of the philosophy and techniques described could optionally be used by any listeners at 7 Cups who want to go beyind the basics without attempting amateur therapy.

 #### Josef Breuer and Sigmund Freud (1895) _Studies on Hysteria_